chiara-latronico/Gallica-Onstage/README.md

 }
 ```

-CONSTRUCT RDF dataset where the Gallica URIs (where Molière has a role) have type CreativeWork and contains titles, labels and dates
+CONSTRUCT RDF dataset where the Gallica URIs (where Molière has a role) have type CreativeWork and contain titles, labels and dates

 ```bash